Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

 In any case, the more serious complication stems from the fact that, when examined in full detail, the proposal reveals actually not to be well-defined.
 The problem is that the proposed definition explicitly depends on the operator $M$, but such an operator is, to a large extent, arbitrary.
 This, is because it depends on a \emph{convention} as to which states of a measuring apparatus codify or stand for which states of the measured system.
 Without that information, not contained in the quantum description, there is no way to define $M$.\footnote{Of course, all this is a consequence of the more general ambiguity problem that, we noted, affects standard quantum theory when deprived of special roles for measuring devices or observers.
 If anything, this proposal makes this problem more apparent, by noticing the need for a choice of the operator $ M$, but failing to recognize that such a choice is in no way dictated by the postulates of the theory.}

+To see this, consider a free spin-$\frac{1}{2}$ particle to be measured by an apparatus containing a macroscopic pointer, whose center of mass $y$ has an initial state given by a narrow wavefunction $\varphi (y)$ centered at $y=0$.
+Assume, for simplicity, that the free Hamiltonians of the pointer and the spin are zero, and that the spin and the apparatus interact via

+with $\lambda$ a constant.
+Now, if the initial state of the spin is up along $x$, then the state of the complete system at time $t$ will be given by

+Therefore, if $\lambda t$ is big enough, one can infer the value of the spin along $z$ by looking at the position of the pointer.

-To see this, consider again our example of a pointer measuring a spin.
-What is $M$ in that case?
+Going back to the issue of determining the time of the interaction, what is $M$ in that case?
 The issue is that the quantum description of the situation does not allow for such a question to be answered.
-In particular, it does not contain the information as to how much the pointer must move in order for its position to correspond to a certain value of spin.
+In particular, it does not contain the information as to how much the pointer must move, in order for its position to correspond to a certain value of spin.
 In a concrete experimental situation, one could try to give a \emph{pragmatic} answer, in terms of how the actual measuring apparatus available is employed in practice.
 The problems is that if one takes quantum mechanics to be fundamental and complete, as RQM does, then all the relevant information to do physics must be contained in the quantum description itself.
 Moreover, in the context of RQM, one, of course, cannot employ this pragmatic attitude, as the definition should work for all sorts of systems and situations, not only those containing actual observers in standard laboratory settings.

 Even worse, as in the discussion about the breakdown of unitarity above, the focus on correlations can be seen to be a distraction.
 This is because, what characterizes the transition from the initial state to the final one, is not the appearance of correlations but the appearance of entanglement.
 That is, the initial state is as correlated as any other: it is a separable state that correlates the initial ready state of $O$ with the superposition of $S$.
 Could focusing on the presence of entanglement solve the issue?
 Not really because, even if the initial state is separable, if an interaction Hamiltonian is present, entanglement would arise intermediately.
 Therefore, if one does not demand some quantitative level of entanglement, one would have to accept that there is always at least some level of it resulting from, say, the gravitational interaction.
 We conclude that RQM cannot really provide a reasonable definition for the time at which an interaction happens.